Chrysalis Investments Executes Share Buyback Programme - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-The latest update is out from Chrysalis Investments Limited ( (GB:CHRY) ).
+The latest announcement is out from Chrysalis Investments Limited ( (GB:CHRY) ).

-Chrysalis Investments Limited has repurchased 250,000 of its ordinary shares at a weighted average price of £1.173535 as part of its share buyback programme.
-This transaction reduces the number of shares available in the market, potentially increasing the value of remaining shares and impacting shareholder calculations under the Financial Conduct Authority’s rules.
+Chrysalis Investments Limited has executed a share buyback, repurchasing 250,000 ordinary shares at an average price of £1.173439 per share.
+This transaction is part of its ongoing share buyback programme, and the repurchased shares will be held in treasury, impacting the total number of shares available for shareholder calculations under regulatory guidelines.

 The most recent analyst rating on (GB:CHRY) stock is a Buy with a £1.12 price target.
 To see the full list of analyst forecasts on Chrysalis Investments Limited stock, see the GB:CHRY Stock Forecast page.